KIN 610 - Spring 2023

 jamovi will also provide other useful information about the regression model

-and the covariate(s)
+dependent variable and the covariate(s) in the analysis

 Estimated intercept: \(\hat{b}_0\) = 125.96